Cherry blossoms at Wade Lagoon

 One of the best places to see daffodils is Daffodil Hill at Lake View Cemetery.
 These are typically in bloom from late March through mid-April

 There are several places to see cherry blossoms in Cleveland, with some of the best being Brookside Reservation and Wade Lagoon.
-The cherry blossoms can appear as early as late March or as late as early May, but typically are in full bloom for 1-3 weeks in mid-April.
+The cherry blossoms can appear as early as late March or as late as early May, but typically are in full bloom for 1-3 weeks in early or mid-April.

 You can also see many other spring flowers in Cleveland blooming throughout April.

-2. Visit Holden Arboretum
+4. Visit Holden Arboretum

 When: All month long

-Where: 9550 Sperry Rd, Kirtland, OH 44094
+Where: 9550 Sperry Rd, Kirtland

 Blooms at Holden Arboretum